cloudfour/guides/css/README.md

 ### Composition

-When combining two components for specific overrides, do this in a context-specific style sheet:
+When combining components for specific overrides, do this in a context-specific style sheet:

 ```css
 /* sections/search.css */